Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 "Just so long as he will live and heal, Doctor."
 Kirk reassured her.
 "We have a lot to ask of you tonight, and tending to his wounds will be the less strange part."

 She ushered them toward a marked waiting area.
-"Then leave me to work...what will be the more strange part?"
+"Then leave me to work... what will be the more strange part?"

 "Every one of us wish to have our neural cybernetics removed or disabled."